opentensor/developer-docs/docs/learn/anatomy-of-incentive-mechanism.md

 A well-designed incentive mechanism fosters a virtuous cycle, where competition drives continuous miner improvement.
 Conversely, a flawed mechanism encourages shortcuts and exploits that degrade the subnet’s integrity and undermine participation.

-Ensure that your IM is proofed against gaming or unintended shortcuts through thorough modeling, testing, and community vetting.
-As a subnet creator, expect to continuously monitor miner performance and update your IM to fine-tune it as needed.
+Ensure that your incentive mechanism is proofed against gaming or unintended shortcuts through thorough modeling, testing, and community vetting.
+As a subnet creator, expect to continuously monitor miner performance and update your mechanism to fine-tune it as needed.

 ### Design incentive mechanism